 - If you must, remove any drywall in order to reach the frozen pipe.

 - Turn on the faucet of the affected pipe line to a trickle.

 No one wants to experience a pipe burst because they can result in a lot of damage.
 That said, do what you can to prevent frozen pipes.

-If a pipe does burst on your property, immediately turn off the water supply, and call (847) 380-7888 to reach ServiceMaster by Metzler for our frozen pipe damage restoration services in the Des Plaines, IL, area.
+If a pipe does burst on your property, immediately turn off the water supply, and call (630) 656-9915 to reach NuEra Restoration and Remodeling for our frozen pipe damage restoration services in the Des Plaines, IL, area.